Get Tangem

 Why businesses need cryptoprocessing

 Receiving payments for goods and services in cryptocurrency represents a new segment with real potential.
-Firstly, sellers can offer their consumers more payment options, and secondly, they can attract new customers who, for several reasons, prefer to pay with crypto.
+Sellers can offer their consumers more payment options and attract new customers who, for several reasons, prefer to pay with crypto.

 Crypto payments offer some other benefits:

 • Geography: Crypto can be used to pay for goods and services anywhere in the world.
-Making a payment from one country to another using a bank card or digital wallet is not always possible;
+Paying from one country to another using a bank card or digital wallet is impossible.

-• Reliability: In traditional processing systems, a transaction can be rejected for many reasons, whereas it is impossible to block a cryptocurrency payment;
+• Reliability: In traditional processing systems, a transaction can be rejected for many reasons, but blocking a cryptocurrency payment is impossible.

 • Speed: Withdrawing funds from a digital wallet can sometimes take up to a week.
 Cryptocurrency withdrawals are orders of magnitude faster.